 The existing land use character of the project vicinity consists of a mix of public, office, residential, retail, open space, and parking uses.
 The proposed project would introduce a non-industrial public use, specifically a rehabilitation and detention facility which houses jail inmates, to the project building site.
 This non-industrial public use already exists on the HOJ site, i.e., CJ#3 and CJ#4.
 The existing facilities on the 6th and 7th floors of the HOJ would be relocated to the proposed RDF.
-For these reasons, the proposed project would not introduce any incompatible uses, such as heavy industrial uses, that would have a substantial impact on the existing character of the project vicinity.
-The proposed project would have a less-than-significant impact on the existing within the project vicinity.
+For these reasons, the proposed project would be compatible with the land use character of the project vicinity.
+The proposed project would not introduce any incompatible uses, such as heavy industrial uses, that would have a substantial impact on the existing character of the project vicinity.
+The proposed project would include land uses permitted and already existing within the project vicinity.
 Therefore, the proposed project would have a less-than-significant impact on the existing character of the project's vicinity.
 No mitigation measures are necessary.